trPrince/React-Django-Event-Manager/README.md

 * Follow the link or open it using any browser and you'll have this project up and running in your device.

 # Now onto the frontend part:
-Run these command in your terminal:
+Enter the frontend folder, Open your terminal and Run these commands in your terminal:
   * npm install
   * npm start
 This should open the frontend project in your default browser.